-3. Pick a frameless shower
+3. Pick a frameless shower in a small bathroom

-Give the illusion of more space by cutting out a bulky shower tray and inclosure and go for a frameless glass shower.
+Give the illusion of more space in compact bathrooms by cutting out a bulky shower tray and inclosure and go for a frameless glass shower.
 This will reduce the visual clutter in a small space and allow light to easily flow around the room.
 Frameless, walk-in showers also give a really lovely, luxurious feel, as well as being a really practical small bathroom idea.

 You can see here how to the tile continuity both on the floor and the walls really stretches the space and doesn't break up the room.
 Placing a huge mirror above the sink massively helps too.

-4. Consider an unfitted look
+4. Consider an unfitted look in a small bathroom

 While fitted bathroom units are a great option if your priority is maximising storage, they can make a small bathroom feel boxy.
 An unfitted look not only has the power to make a small bathroom feel spacious, but also creates a more relaxed feel.